 Using the Card

-Anyone can use a discount card, regardless of whether they have insurance or not.
-The Rx discount card is not insurance, and cannot be used with your insurance – but it could you more.
+Anyone can use this discount card, regardless of whether they have insurance or not.
+The Rx discount card is not insurance, and cannot be used with your insurance – but it could save you more.

 To compare your options and see which price is better, ask your pharmacist: “Can you please check to see if the AARP Prescription Discount card price would be different from my health insurance plan’s price?”